drakeapps/ambient-proxy/README.md

 This blindly proxies ambient data to a websocket server

-You can then use pws-publisher to write this data to influx/mqtt/another websocket server.
+You can then use [pws-publish](https://github.com/drakeapps/pws-publish) to write this data to influx/mqtt/another websocket server.

 For reasons I can't figure out, ambient realtime api works about 10% of the time in python.
 But I get a 100% success rate in node